Faith: The Unholy Trinity: Gameplay

-The game also has a survival mode, unlockable by getting the good endings in all of the three chapters and completing Chapter II's prologue.
+Faith: The Unholy Trinity has the player control a priest.
+Gameplay is simple; the priest must explore an area and hold out a cross to interact with objects and solve puzzles.
+Some objects produce written notes (symbolized as the object being exorcised) that provide backstory and exposition.
+The cross is also used to ward off attacking demons.
+It is the priest's only means of defense, who is slow at movement and will be killed otherwise.

 Plot

 Chapter I

-On September 21, 1987, Catholic priest John Ward returns to the Martin residence in rural Sterling, Connecticut, to finish the botched exorcism of 17-year-old Amy Martin.
-Exactly one year earlier, Amy killed her parents and John's superior, Father Allred, during the exorcism ritual, and John was traumatized by the event.
-Amy was incarcerated at Yale Psychiatric Institute for the murders, but she escaped nine days before John's return.
+On September 21, 1987, Catholic priest John Ward returns to the Martin residence in rural Sterling, Connecticut, to complete the exorcism of 17-year-old Amy Martin, though the mission has not been approved by the Holy See.
+One year earlier, Amy killed her parents and John's superior, Father Allred, during the exorcism ritual.
 While approaching the house through the surrounding woods, he is stalked by a pale humanoid monster that he repels with his cross.

-Entering the house, John finds Amy in the attic.
-He fails to finish the exorcism, and Amy throws herself out of a window and flees into the woods.
-John then finds a gun with a single bullet and a message, written backwards in blood: "KILL HER" (Amy).
+Entering the house, John battles Amy in the attic.
+He fails to finish the exorcism, and she throws herself out of a window, fleeing into the woods.
+John then finds a gun with a single bullet.

-Shooting any of five specific targets with the gun concludes the chapter and results in a different ending.
+Shooting any of five specific targets concludes the chapter and results in a different ending.
 Killing Amy causes John to be arrested for murder and accused of impersonating a priest.
-Shooting at a shadowy figure near a shed ends with John being ambushed by the pale monster.
+Shooting a shadowy figure near a shed ends with John being ambushed by the pale monster.
 Shooting a deer causes John to be killed by another deer.
-Shooting a fox corpse left at an apparent ritual site ends with John being captured and possibly sacrificed by cultists.
-Lastly, shooting the pale monster (which appears near the car if none of the aforementioned targets are shot) causes it to slowly retreat along the road before it is then run over by a passing truck.
-The monster's remains baffle authorities and are reported as a Chupacabra, and John comments that he does not know how to explain what happened at the Martin house, but he can only have faith that he did the right thing.
+Shooting a fox corpse left at an apparent ritual site ends with John being captured by cultists.
+Lastly, shooting the pale monster (which appears near the car if none of the aforementioned targets are shot) causes it to retreat along the road before it is then run over by a passing truck.
+The monster's remains baffle authorities and are reported as a Chupacabra, and John comments that though he does not know how to explain what happened at the Martin house, he can have faith that he did the right thing.